 The aura of the monastery inspires you to put down your device.
 The spirit of the sisters encourages you to live a more balanced life.
 When you see everyone else disconnecting, you'll tend to do so as well.
 In fact, even as an entrepreneur, I found I only spent about one hour on my computer each day.
 I became quite efficient with my workload, anxious to return to tranquil unplugging.

-How to get to Old Quebec City for a relaxation getaway
+Wellness Vacation: How to Get to Old Quebec City for a relaxation getaway

 I flew into Old Quebec (YQB) from Laguardia Airport in NYC (LGA).
 I used Delta reward points for my departing flight (connection in Montreal; total cost $10) and returned on Air Canada using Chase Sapphire points (connecting in Toronto; total cost $130).

 Travel from YQB Quebec Airport to Old Quebec City:

 From the YQB airport, you can get into Old Quebec via taxi for $34 CAD flat rate, credit cards accepted.
 Note: this rate doesn't include tips.
 Uber is also available at the airport and is slightly cheaper.

 Buses and trains are available for travel to Old Quebec.
 I found Google Maps and Rome2Rio had the best information on ground transportation, but I ultimately decided to travel by plane, taxi, and on foot.
 Coming from NYC, I found the journey was too arduous to travel by bus or train and the cost difference, insignificant.

 * * *